Improving fish passage in Dandenong Creek

 Are fish moving upstream?

-To assess the functionality of the new cone fishway for passage of small-bodied fish, and since most important fish migrations occur in Spring and early Summer, monitoring will be conducted from September-December 2021.
+To assess the functionality of the new cone fishway for passage of small-bodied fish, and since most important fish migrations occur in Spring and early Summer, monitoring was scheduled between September and December 2021.
 The three month timeframe enables time for a broad suite of fish to arrive at the site and a variety of river flow conditions to move through the fishway.
 The fish monitoring consists of sampling at the top and bottom of the fishway to see which fish are accessing and using the structure.

 Exciting early monitoring results from November 2021 indicate that the cone fishway is already helping fish to move upstream.
 Fish caught above the fishway include Common Galaxias, Spotted Galaxias, Lamprey and surprisingly, nine juvenile Australian Grayling!
-Australian Grayling are listed as vulnerable under the Environmental Protection and Biodiversity Conservation Act (EPBC Act) and have not been detected in the Dandenong Creek before, so this is very encouraging news.
+Australian Grayling are listed as vulnerable under the Environmental Protection and Biodiversity Conservation Act (EPBC Act), so this is very encouraging news.
+It’s believed the last record of this species in the Dandenong Creek system was almost 40 years ago!

-Completed fish monitoring results will be available at the end of Summer 2022, which will provide an indication of the overall effectiveness of the new fishway and any redistribution of species following the fishway construction.
+Ecology Australia will undertake further fish monitoring in 2022 and early 2023.
+The results will help us understand the overall effectiveness of the new fishway and whether there has been any redistribution of species following the fishway construction.

 WATCH: Time lapse video of fishway construction